openmeeg/openmeeg.github.io/tutorial.rst

 This program is used to invert the symmetric matrix as provided by the command :command:`om_assemble` with the option :opt:`-HeadMat`.

-This command has only one option.
+This command has only one option:

     - :opt:`-help` (:opt:`-h`, ``--help``): summarizes the usage of :command:`om_minverser`.